fozilxonabdusalamov/fozilxonabdusalamov/README.md

 ## 🚀 My Motto

-> 💻 **"Professional developers turn challenges into solutions and ideas into reality."**
+> 💻 **"Middle developers turn challenges into scalable solutions and ideas into impactful products."**